Eomys/pyleecan-doc/fork.pyleecan.md

 How to install PYLEECAN to contribute
 =====================================

-This tutorial will introduce some basic know-how on Git which is the tool that will enable you to share your work with the community.
+This tutorial will introduce some basic know-how on Git and Github which is the tool that will enable you to share your work with the community.
 There are lots of tutorials and videos on the web to learn about Git, the more you will learn the most efficient you will be if things get complicated.